Why do we have a Website Privacy Notice?

 Where and how do we store your personal data?

-We will only store your personal data within the European Economic Area (the “EEA”).
+We will only store your personal data within the European Economic Area (“EEA”).
 The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein.
 This means that your personal data will be fully protected under the EU GDPR and/or to equivalent standards by law.
 Transfers of personal data to the EEA from the UK are permitted without additional safeguards.

 Where and how do we transfer your personal data?